danklotz/openNotes/micro-reviews.md

 - *Childers (2013) Philosophy and Probability.* Very good book.
 - *[Chimero (?)
 The Shape of Design](https://shapeofdesignbook.com/).* meh.
 - *Cleave (2014): Royal London Sketchbook.* I would recommend th is book only for a small niche audience, that are interested in the technique.
 Which is: Photos post-processed to appear like some form of painting.
 - 🎭 *Contino (2018): Brand by Hand: Blisters, Calluses, and Clients: A Life in Design.* Beatyful design book.
-Quite uniqure illustrations.
+Quite unique illustrations.
 Some of the topics could need more exposures.
 - *Diaconis (2017) Ten Great Ideas about Chance.* I like it.
 Jumps a round a little bit too much and probably assumes to much pre-knowledge on for specific parts.
 Goes quite deep about some topics.
 - *Edney (2019) Cartography: The Ideal and Its History.* Definitely written with cartographers as readers in mind.
 Nevertheless interesting.
 - *Efron & Hastie (2016): Computer Age Statistical Inference.* Very technical, very interesting.
-Suprisingly good read.
+Surprisingly good read.
 - ⭐️ *Ende (1994) Zettelkasten.* Wow!
 - *Ende (1982): Die Schattennähmaschiene.* Eine illustrierte Gedichtssammlung von Michael Ende (Unendliche Geschiche).
 Sehr lieb gemacht.
 Die illustrationen fand ich ein wenig zu plakativ.
 - ⭐️ *Ende (1979): Die unendliche Geschichte.* <3 <3 <3
 - *Foer (2011) Moonwalking with Einstein.* One of my favorite non-fiction books.
 - 🎭 *Fortrey (2005): The Earth: An Intimate History.* A must read for any earth-scientist.
-Care if you are not a native speaker since the language is suprisingly sophisticated (very gentle too).
+Care if you are not a native speaker since the language is surprisingly sophisticated (very gentle too).
 - *Franklin (2001): The Science of Conjecture.* Scholarly tome about conjectures, evidence based decision making and probabilistic reasoning before the calculus of probability was invented.
 Hard to read, but very rich.
 - *Franklin (2009): What Science Knows: And How it Knows it.* Franklin is super smart, but this book is much to opinionated and on the nose for me.
 Overall it felt like a letdown after reading the "The Science of Conjecture".
 - *Gladwell (2008) Outliers.* Did not age particularly well.
 I enjoyed it back in the day tough.